Skip to main content

 Step 6: Run validation and check the report

 The Validator is now configured and ready.
 Click the Validate message button to start validation.
-After a few seconds, the validation results will appear below when the Validator is done.
+The validation results will appear below when the Validator is done.
 The positioning is below all the input items, so please scroll down if you don't see the results right away.

-In our example below the results confirm the validity of the XML syntax (1), compliance to the XML Schema (2), and adherence to the applied business rules.
+The screenshots below confirm the validity of the XML syntax (1), compliance to the XML schema (2), and adherence to all the applied business rules.

 Successful validation

-XML syntax errors result in a parse error and immediately end the validation process, skipping the XML Schema and business rules validation steps.
+Syntax errors result in a parse error and immediately end the validation process, skipping the schema and business rules validation steps.

 Syntax error response

-Sections 2 and 3 detail results of applying schema validation and the business rules.
+Sections 2 and 3 detail results of applying schema validation and, if applicable, the business rules.

 Business rules error